nicorellius/acrosite/README.md

 - Install all requirements with command: `pip install -r requirements.txt`
 - Set up Django and database (SQLite for now - see docs for more details)
 - Set up SMTP email credentials, database credentials and secret key files in `prv` directory on development/production file system.
 This can be done several different ways.
 For my uses, I go with something like: `/home/<user>/dev/prv/<project_name>`
-- Start Django (and LAMP optionally) with startup script
+- Start Django (and LAMP optionally) with startup script.
+If you use `./manage.py runserver` be sure to include the settings for your local environment (eg, for nick): `./manage.py runserver --settings=acros.settings.nick`

 **Settings notes**